windows dead, but is a true dead PC and is a hardware failure.(just on this page)

 The screen dead ?, but PC seems to have power is here. (fans work).

-If you PC is 7 years old or greater the RTC tiny coin cell battery can be dead.(or weak) and BIOS WILL GO nuts as will time of day and date , as seen on the BIOS screens.
+If you PC is 7 years old or older the RTC tiny coin cell battery can be dead.(or weak) and BIOS WILL GO nuts as will time of day and date , as seen on the BIOS screens.
 (5 to 7 year life is battery makers spec.)

-The maker of the PC will pop up a graphic ICON like this below, if you see this or text of any kind the PC is not really dead, at all, only the OS (Windows is dead)
+The maker of the PC will pop up a graphic ICON like this below, if you see this or text of any kind the PC is not really dead, at all, only the OS (Windows is dead or HDD dead)